 Surgical Abortion (Aborto)

-Surgical abortion are administered in the clinic.
-Trust Women abortion clinic in Washington is the only clinic in the Seattle area to offer surgical abortion.
-Vacuum aspiration is the most common type of surgical abortion.
-The total cost of surgical abortion care up to 11.6 weeks is $650.
-The total cost of surgical abortion care through 13.6 weeks is $750.
-Please contact us for the cost of a surgical abortion after 14 weeks.
+Surgical abortions are administered in the clinic.
+Trust Women Seattle, which is located downtown, offers both surgical and medication abortions.
+The base cost of surgical abortion care up to 11.6 weeks LMP is $650.
+The base cost of surgical abortion care through 13.6 weeks LMP is $750.
+Please contact us at 206-625-0202 for the cost of a surgical abortion from 14 weeks and through 24 weeks.